 Eastern State is located in the Fairmount neighborhood of Philadelphia, about 1.5 miles north of the Center City (downtown) district.
-Hotels are plentiful in Center City.
+Hotels are plentiful in Center City, and there are many Airbnbs in Fairmount.

-• May I exhibit on the outside walls/terraces?
+May I exhibit on the outside walls/terraces?